 This is where a diagnostic survey comes in: a scientifically designed diversity and inclusion survey will help you to measure and recognise the state of diversity in your organization, and also to diagnose and address the issues that drive inclusion – ultimately helping you to unleash the power and benefits of diversity.

-Mindset's Inclusion@Work Model
+Mindset's Inclusion@Way-of-Work Model

-Mindset’s Inclusion@Work™ diversity and inclusion model will help you to build a diverse, equitable and inclusive work environment that will attract the right talent and engage your employees – and ultimately help to increase your bottom line.
+Mindset’s Inclusion@Way-of-Work diversity and inclusion model will help you to build a diverse, equitable and inclusive work environment that will attract the right talent and engage your employees – and ultimately help to increase your bottom line.
 The model measures the contributing factors that have a direct impact on inclusion and diversity in the workplace:

 - Equitable Workplace Treatment: whether or not employees report having experienced discriminatory treatment within the organization on account of their background.